Fish-inspired vessel joins Brazil offshore oil boom

 "We also see it as an alternative in (offshore) Africa where they use offloading buoys you can approach with a normal tanker, but where you will need a tug to assist as well."

-Kloster said there could be environmental benefits too from lower fuel consumption and reduced leakage of polluting vapors during loading.
+Kloster said there could be environmental benefits too from lower fuel consumption and reduced leakage of polluting vapours during loading.

 MUTANT DORSAL FIN